 “Securely connecting to an office network from a remote connection requires a VPN,” continues Karsberg.
 “If you don’t have a common VPN solution in place yet, it has to be highest priority for those accessing sensitive data.
 However, there is obviously a cost involved in doing this that may not have been budgeted for.
 Not a problem if 50 people need a VPN to access data, but if it’s 10,000 it’s a different story.
 In such a case you may want to assess who can access sensitive data for the coming months and the impact of limiting access. ”

-“Such decisions need to be taken quickly to safeguard operations, which, for some organizations, means elevating information security and IT continuity and making them part of overall business continuity plans.”
+“Such decisions need to be taken quickly to safeguard operations, which, for some organisations, means elevating information security and IT continuity and making them part of overall business continuity plans.”

 Personnel dependency planning